kire9613/KTH_master_thesis/README_TEAM4.md

 Along execution we search for collisions in the planned path...

 #### Part 6 - Waypoint update
-The local planner plans from the cars position to a target waypoint.
+The local planner plans from the car position to a target waypoint.
 This target waypoint needs to be continuously updated when driving along the path.
 This is done by the following procedure:
 * First, check if the car is near a waypoint, otherwise we can keep the current target waypoint - *Is at waypoint*
 * If we are near a waypoint, we can update the target waypoint to be the next waypoint in the list. - *Update waypoint*

 #### Part 7 - Plan and Drive
 The car tries to calculate a new path as often as possible, that is, as long as no planning process is already running we call the local planner through *Replan path*. *Replan path* starts a Hybrid A* planning process with start point as the cars position and a target waypoint.
-Every time a new planning process is initialized, the planner gets the latest path which ensures that the latest plan also consider the latest obstacles that is detected.
+Every time a new planning process is initialized, the planner gets the latest path which ensures that the latest plan also consider the latest obstacles that have been detected.
 As long as a new path is returned, the old path is replaced with the new path.